m-pays/magi/README.md

 Magi development tree

-Magi is a PoS-based cryptocurrency.
+Magi is a hybrid PoW/PoS-based cryptocurrency.
+Magi is also a CPU coin.

 Development process
 ===========================